Town of Essex Select Board Member, 2007-2019

 Proposing an expanded 10-member Select Board to set policy for a merged community: 5 members each from the Village and Town-outside-the-Village (2018–2019)

 Petitioning for a municipal charter change so that the Select Board – like the merged school board – has equal representation from each (Village and TOV) district (since August 2019).
-This charter change passed town-wide (61% of voters) on 3/3/20 and awaits approval by the State Legislature.
+This charter change passed town-wide (61% of voters) on 3/3/20 but was torpedoed by House Reps from here before it could get a fair hearing in Montpelier.

 Promoting a better-than-merger alternative (Separate-and-Share by Ken Signorello) which allows consolidated functions to remain and resolves the governance and budgeting dilemmas for the four functions – fire, planning, rec, and libraries – for whom consolidation has not worked and merger would not (since Sept.
 2019).